lexm2/particle-timer/README.md

+# Particle Timer
+the readme got cutoff, check the file for the full descriptions
 ## To open the timer simply download the HTML file in this repo and go to its file location and open it with your browser

 ## To edit scroll down to the start of the script tag and change the values under the sections